My HATFIELD Family

 Like many HATFIELDS, I was always told when I was a young girl, that we were related to the infamous Hatfields of the “feuding” Hatfields & McCoys.
 I never had any proof that I was or was not related to the feuding Hatfield, but now I do!
 I am NOT related to the feuding Hatfields.

 In 2005 I took a sample of DNA from my father, Edsel Hatfield.
 I sent it in to FamilyTreeDNA and then went on the Hatfield Rootsweb Mailing List to encourage other Hatfields to submit their DNA for testing.
 In 2007, there were finally two other Hatfield men that had submitted their DNA samples that matched my dad’s DNA.
+There are now several Hatfield families that match.
 Those results have now proven that I am not descended from the feuding Hatfields, but rather the Philadelphia, Pennsylvania family of John Hatfield and Catherine Supplee Hatfield.
-Their son was Revolutionary War Soldier Andrew Supplee Hatfield.
+Their son was Revolutionary War militia Captain Andrew Supplee Hatfield.
 Results of the DNA tests can be seen at http://www.worldfamilies.net/surnames/hatfield/results

 My Current Research